Sanctuary-OS-Source-Code/SanctuaryOS/README.md

 # Official Citizen Guide

-**Version:** 4 | **Last Updated:** July 24, 2026
+**Version:** 5 (V0.5.0) | **Last Updated:** August 8, 2026

 > **Welcome to Sanctuary OS,**
-> Sanctuary OS has evolved from a robust mod manager into a local-first mod operations layer and desktop middleware for mod ecosystems.
+Sanctuary OS is a local-first mod operations layer and desktop middleware for mod ecosystems.
 It relies on a "no asset hosting / metadata-only / offline-first" philosophy.
 >
 > Here is your complete User Guide to mastering this entirely new way of managing your environment.

 ## Cartographer Initialization (Initial Setup)
-Upon your first launch, the Workspace Selector allows you to choose your active game environment (e.g., The Sims 4 vs Cyberpunk 2077).
+Upon your first launch, the Workspace Switcher (located globally in the central Title Bar) allows you to choose your active game environment (e.g., The Sims 4 vs Cyberpunk 2077).
 The Cartographer then maps your machine’s layout and links your identity to the central OS Hub.

 - **Auto-Detect Paths:** Click the Cloud icon to automatically locate your game and document folders for your active workspace.
   - **Bin Folder (Live Path):** The directory where your game executable lives. *V4 Update:* Sanctuary no longer relies on the notoriously unreliable `GameVersion.txt`.
 It now parses the `Default.ini` manifest directly to guarantee 100% engine version accuracy.